Negligent Entrustment of a Motor Vehicle Attorneys

 What if the vehicle owner knew or should have known the driver had a suspended license?
 What if the owner got the driver drunk and handed the driver the keys with conviction?

 Often there are catastrophic injuries to clients when a nut is allowed to get behind the wheel.
-Sometimes if it is reckless enough, courts may even allow extraordinary (punitive) damages for the reckless transference of the motorized vehicle.
-So these types of lawsuits have extra teeth in them and often settle rapidly when your lawyer has gathered the right evidence.
+Sometimes, courts may even allow extraordinary (punitive) damages for the motorized vehicle's reckless transference if it is reckless enough.
+These types of lawsuits have extra teeth in them and often settle rapidly when your lawyer has gathered the right evidence.

 Understanding Negligent Entrustment Lawyer Duties.